-1988, we added Zen Ken Ren Iaido as part of the WAKR, again as the founding Iaido dojo in Western Australia.
+In 1988, we added Zen Ken Ren Iaido as part of the WAKR, becoming the founding WAKR Iaido dojo in Western Australia.

 Our Current Dojo

 With the sale of Willow Pond mid 2020, we lost our dedicated dojo.
-This resulted in the Kendo club being disbanded, and its members transferring to other WAKR clubs.
-Both Iaido and Jodo found a new dojo, located at the Southern River College, in July 2020.
+This resulted in the Kendo club being disbanded, and its members transferring to other WAKR Kendo clubs.
+Kyudo also needed to find new suitable venues to shoot at (please see their website for current venues).

 We encourage our members to train in both Iaido and Jodo, but this is not mandatory.